 - Earn 10% cash back on all purchases for the first 3 months (up to $2,000 in purchases)

-- Earn 4% for every $1 you spend on groceries, recurring bills, and subscription purchases
+- Earn 4% cash back on groceries, recurring bills, and subscription purchases

-- Earn 2% for every $1 you spend on gas and daily transit purchases
+- Earn 2% cash back on gas and daily transit purchases

 - Earn 1% cash back on all other purchases with no cash back limit